lightning-js/blits/docs/components/user_input.md

       this.parent.$focus(e);
     },
     escape(e) {
-      // Bubble event to parent but keep focus on current component this.$bubbleInput('escape', e);
+      // Handle input on parent but keep focus on current component this.parent.$input(e);
     },
   }
 }